 The stages of recovery from addiction can vary depending on the treatment mode and the individual.
 They involve the following;

-- Pre-contemplation- at this stage, the drug addict is aware that he/she needs help but is justifying the addictions.
+- Pre-contemplation- at this stage, the drug addict is aware that they need help but is justifying the addictions.

 - Contemplation – an addict here becomes more aware and open to recovery.
-He/she has not yet taken the step to seek help and might give valid excuses like, ‘once I resign from my stressful job, I will go for treatment.’
+They have not yet taken the step to seek help and might give valid excuses like, ‘once I resign from my stressful job, I will go for treatment.’

-- Preparation – the addict, is aware that the adverse effects outweigh the benefits of drug abuse.
-At this stage, the addict gathers information about the recovery process, and he/she may have a verbal or written commitment to recover fully.
+- Preparation – the addict is aware that the adverse effects outweigh the benefits of drug abuse.
+At this stage, the addict gathers information about the recovery process, and they may have a verbal or written commitment to recover fully.